maindev/testandset-site/content/_index.md

 sections:
   - section_id: hero
     type: section_hero
-    image: images/hero.png
+    image: images/Untitled design (3).png
     title: We help you avoid Conflict!
     content: >-
       Handle atomic operations in distributed environments with ease.
-      No more hassles of setting up manual locking tools.\
+      No more hassles of setting up manual locking tools.
       TestAndSet API handles custom web-based mutexes and provides you an automated solution that can be integrated right in your scripts no matter what language you use for development!

     actions: